Historic Context

 The Methodist Protestant Church originated as a sect within the Methodist Episcopal Church, which was established in 1828.
 Named in honor of John Wesley, an ordained Anglican cleric and theologian who sparked a revival within the Church of England known as Methodism, this new denomination upheld Wesleyan beliefs.
 These tenets emphasized the role of salvation and the interplay between grace, faith, and moral purity.
 While retaining traditional worship practices, the church adopted a congregational form of governance.
 A prominent figure in this church was Thomas Stockton, who notably served as Chaplain of the United States House of Representatives during various years, including 1833, 1835, 1859, and 1861.

 In 1829, congregants from Alexandria’s Trinity Church established the Methodist Protestant Church of Alexandria at 110 S. Washington, which was later moved in 1890.
-At that time, there were three Methodist churches along Washington Street: Trinity (founded in 1774), Methodist Protestant (established in 1829), and Washington Street United Methodist (begun in 1849).
+For some time, there were three Methodist churches along Washington Street: Trinity (founded in 1774), Methodist Protestant (established in 1829), and Washington Street United Methodist (begun in 1849).

 The Methodist Protestant Church suffered a devastating fire in 1952, leading the congregation to decide against rebuilding.
 Today, the Alexandria Bible Church located on West Braddock Road is considered its spiritual heir.

-The Methodist Protestant Cemetery, established officially in 1833, erroneously displays the year 1809 on its signage.
-Now out of use, the City of Alexandria maintains the site, which accommodates around 1,500 interments.
+The Methodist Protestant Cemetery was established officially in 1833.
+Now out of use, the City of Alexandria maintains the site, which has around 1,500 interments.
 This cemetery spans the original plots 99, 100, 108, and 109 of Spring Garden Farm, plotted by Fairfax County Surveyor George Gilpin in 1796.
 The records indicate that the sale of lots and burials commenced in 1836, though the oldest tombstone, belonging to Ann Avery, dates back to June 20, 1830.
 The cemetery was eventually expanded southward, reaching the border of the Presbyterian Cemetery, although the exact date of this expansion remains undocumented.

-Within the cemetery, many gravestones feature the symbols of various fraternal organizations prevalent in the United States during the 19th century, such as the inscription “I O R M,” signifying the Improved Order of Red Men.
+Within the cemetery, many gravestones feature the symbols of various fraternal organizations prevalent in the United States during the 19th century, such as the inscription “I O R M,” signifying the Improved Order of Red Men found on the gravestone of Robert I. Taylor, whose min-bio can be found below.

 B